-As a designated community it is required to work toward community-level outcomes, including reduction of:
+As a designated community, Thompson is required to work toward community-level outcomes, including reduction of:

 - Chronic homelessness in the community;